The evolution of London to Australia flights

 'Quantum leap'

-Qantas's first Boeing 787 will launch non-stop flights between the UK and Australia in March, 2018
+Qantas's first Boeing 787 launched non-stop flights between the UK and Australia in March, 2018

 The flying boats were superseded by converted Lancaster bombers before Qantas and British Airways ordered pressurized four-engine Lockheed Constellations, which were a "quantum leap forward," according to Thomas.